Pictures paint the story of this incredible woman

 What are the real risks of donating a kidney?
 Will this shorten my life?

-That's true, but our kidneys are the ONLY organ in the human body with a built-in spare.
+Our kidneys are the ONLY organ in the human body with a built-in spare.
 After donation, your remaining kidney grows up to 20% and takes over the job of two.
-In fact, about 1 in 750 people are born with one kidney and lead perfectly normal lives.
+Living with one kidney isn't that rare.
+About 1 in 750 people in the US are born with one kidney and live normal lives.

-First, your medical expenses are covered by Holly's insurance.
-Second, the financial impact of your donation is designed to be "cost neutral."
-That means you are reimbursed for lost wages and a range of out-of-pocket costs through your transplant hospital's partnership with the National Kidney Registry or Alliance for Paired Kidney Exchange.
-A transplant hospital coordinator will provide you with full details.
+First, your medical expenses are covered by the patient's insurance.
+Second, the donation process is designed to be "cost neutral."
+That means you are reimbursed for lost wages and expenses through your transplant hospital's partnership with the National Kidney Registry or Alliance for Paired Kidney Donation.

 A Letter From Holly